Blazemeter/taurus/site/dat/docs/Reporting.md

    - hits of Sample Label>150ms for 10s, stop as failed
 ```

-The above example use short form for criterias, its general format is `subject of label{condition}threshold for timeframe, action as status`, where:
+The above example use short form for criteria, its general format is `subject of label{condition}threshold for timeframe, action as status`, where:

   - `subject` is the KPI that will be compared, listed below
   - `label` is sample label, empty for overall